Yes, yes I have heard about the CBD buzz and all of its “magical powers”; but what is it exactly?

 It’s literally EVERYWHERE.
 The internet, the gas station, the random shed behind the supermarket parking lot, etc etc. That doesn’t mean that you should be getting it from just anywhere though.
 With the lack of regulation, it can be tricky to find a product that actually has the amount of CBD it claims.
 More importantly, it can be tricky to find a product that does not contain anything that will be harmful to your pet.
 All CBD oils are not created equal.
 So, how did I go about finding a CBD oil for my doggo Ranger?
 I did some research.
 I looked for companies that had evidence backing up their product.
 I also looked for companies that were willing (and able) to provide the ingredient breakdown of each batch of CBD oil that they distributed.

 Eventually I found a product called Ellevet.
-About 6 months after I started using it on Ranger, we started carrying the product at Stow Kent Animal Hospital.
-We have the treats and oil (also available for cats).
 If you have been thinking about trying it for your dog, PLEASE feel free to ask any of us here at Stow Kent Animal Hospital!
 We are always happy to chat about whether or not your pet should get started on it and which product is best for you!

 Katie Oden, DVM